Express Energy vs Spark Energy

 Q: When should I choose Express Energy over Spark Energy? ▼

 Your credit is rough and you need to skip the credit check—Spark Energy will run your credit.
-You need month-to-month—Spark Energy locks you in for 6 months minimum.
+You want a no-frills fixed rate from a Vistra-backed provider and never call customer service.
+You manage everything online--Express runs 100% paperless.
+You want low ETFs ($20/month remaining) that don't punish you for switching.

 Q: When should I choose Spark Energy over Express Energy? ▼